 - If you are able, please donate!
 Funds promote opt-out requirements in North Carolina.

-- It is a threat to our Democracy, our health, our homes and our property values.
+- Is a threat to our Democracy, our health, our homes and our property values.
 No citizen input was sought!
 Local governments are being forced to accept this technology because the legislation prohibits them from rejecting it!

 - Collocation of 5G facilities in your neighborhood could affect your health.
 Under this legislation, telecom companies will be able to site facilities near or on your homes.